VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 = 3.0.0 =

 * Introducing a settings page per form.
-* Adding a settings to overwrite the zip archive file name.
+* Adding a setting to overwrite the zip archive file name.
-* Adding a settings to overwrite the entry folder names in the zip archive.
+* Adding a setting to overwrite the entry folder names in the zip archive.

 = 2.5.0 =